-We review the applications against eligibility criteria and notify you if you are not eligible.
-The committee, which is comprised of representatives from DITRDCA, will assess eligible applications against the assessment criteria including an overall consideration of value with relevant money and compare them to other eligible applications.
+We assess the applications against eligibility criteria and notify you if you are not eligible.
+The assessment panel which is comprised of representatives from DITRDCA assess eligible applications against the assessment criteria including an overall consideration of value with money and compare it to other eligible applications.